strohs/springboot-blogen/README.md

 * username: **lizreed** password: **password**
 * username: **admin** password: **adminpassword**

+## REST Api
+Blogen also includes a REST Api that lets you perform CRUD operations on Posts,Categories, and Users.
+You can view the REST Documentation here:

 ## Software Used in the Project
 * Spring Boot (1.5.9)
 * Spring MVC
 * Spring Data JPA
+* REST Api
 * Project Lombok
+* Springfox (for documenting the REST Api in the OpenAPI format e.g. Swagger )
 * MapStruct
 * Hibernate (as the JPA provider)
 * Spring Security